bekk/bekk-christmas/post/ml/reinforcement-learnign-explaos.md

 ---
 While there are many companies specializing in Reinforcement Learning these days, we'll take a deeper look at one who has been focusing on learning machines to play increasingly complex games, namely _DeepMind_.
 By having the same algorithm learn to play multiple games from scratch without being explicitly programmed to play any of them, they get one step closer to general artificial intelligence (or singuarity, which may well be the end of all of humanity).

-This is what DeepMind did do Atari games in 2013.
-They presented a Deep Learning model that learnt to play seven different Atari games from scratch.
+This is what DeepMind managed to do with their Deepin 2013.
+As introduced in yesterday's article, they presented a Deep Learning model that learnt to play seven different Atari games from scratch.
 The really groundbreaking thing about this achievement was that the machines didn't need any information other than the game frames to learn.
 They were essentially able to learn playing the games just by looking at the screen (like humans!) while smashing random buttons (like humans playing Tekken!) – until their random actions eventually started paying off.
 The machines would then recognize which actions paid off and which didn’t, and after trying again and again, occasionally succeeding while failing a million times along the way, they would become experts.
 With no human guidance.

 ![Breakout](https://i.ibb.co/x2rK5TB/atari.gif)